 - handle: A unique, permanently fixed string which is used to attach the billing profile to a VoIP account or SIP peering contract. - name: A free form string used to identify the billing profile in the Admin Panel.
 This may be changed at any time. - interval charge: A base fee for the billing interval, specifying a monetary amount (represented as a floating point number) in whatever currency you want to use. - interval free time: If you want to include free calling time in your billing profile, you may specify the number of seconds that are available every billing interval.
 See Creating Billing Fees below on how to select destinations which may be called using the free time. - interval free cash: Same as for interval free time above, but specifies a monetary amount which may be spent on outgoing calls.
-This may be used for example to implement a minimum turnover for a contract, by setting the interval charge and interval free cash to the same values. - currency: The currency symbol for your currency.
+This may be used for example to implement a minimum turnover for a contract, by setting the interval charge and interval free cash to the same values. - fraud limit: The fraud detection limit (in Cent) for accounts with this billing profile.
+If the call fees of an account reach this limit within a billing interval, an action can be triggered. - fraud lock: a choice of none, foreign, outgoing, incoming, global.
+Specifies a lock level which will be used to lock the account and his subscribers when fraud limit is exceeded.

+- fraud notify: An email address or comma-separated list of email addresses that will receive notifications for fraud detections. - currency: The currency symbol for your currency.
 Any UTF-8 character may be used and will be printed in web interfaces. - VAT rate: The percentage of value added tax for all fees in the billing profile.
 Currently for informational purpose only and not used further. - VAT included: Whether VAT is included in the fees entered in web forms or uploaded to the platform.
 Currently for informational purpose only and not used further.

-6.1.2 Creating Billing Fees
+7.1.2 Creating Billing Fees